Prepare the map and form

-The Attributes list shows all the attributes that can be used as entries in the form.
+The Fields list shows all the fields that can be used as form elements in the form.
 The list includes the fields included in the community cleanup layer as well as any additional fields you added.

-- Drag the Group Name, Item type, and Item description attributes onto the form.
+- From the Form builder, under Fields, drag the Group Name, Item type, and Item description fields onto the form.

-You can drag attributes one at a time, or press Ctrl and click to select multiple attributes and drag them all of them at once.
+You can drag fields one at a time or press Ctrl and select multiple fields and drag them all at once.
 Additionally, drag any other fields you added for your cleanup event onto the form.
-The Item Count attribute is going to be used in the background for ArcGIS Insights, so it does not need to go in the form.
+The Item Count field is going to be used in the background for ArcGIS Insights, so it does not need to go in the form.

-The Properties pane appears, showing formatting options for the attribute.
+The Properties pane appears, showing formatting options for the form element.

 This will display the group names as radio button options within the form.

 - On the form preview, click the Item description form element.